wolfpaulus/ZeroMonitor/README.md

 Using the Raspberry Pi Zero 2 W for hardware monitoring

 ![zeromon1.jpeg](images/zeromon1.jpeg)
+_-1st prototype of ZeroMonitor with two 8-NeoPixels sticks-_

 ZeroMonitor is a lightweight, customizable system monitor built for Raspberry Pi.
 It checks the health of remote computers agentless (via SSH) and visualizes the results